danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 | Name  | name      | No       |                |
 | Title | shortdesc | No       |                |
 | Order | int       | No       |                |

-Spatial sources might not have desired metadata or naming for attributes/columns to be useful in presentation.
-The Attribute entity is intended to be able to provide such optional source specific metadata.